allegro/allegro.tech/_posts/2019-05-09-hermes-1-released.md

   So we use [Undertow](http://undertow.io/) as an HTTP server and Apache Kafka as a message broker under Hermes.
 * Reliability.
 We want to send critical data using the message broker.
   When Hermes returns 2xx HTTP status code to a publisher, it provides a guarantee that the message will be delivered to topic subscribers.
 We rely on Kafka and its data consistency mechanisms.
-What's more, we've implemented our own backup storage mechanism on the publisher's side that can be used when brokers are unavailable.
+What’s more, we’ve implemented our own backup storage mechanism on the publisher’s side that can be used when brokers are unavailable.
 * High-availability.
 We want a message broker which is available all the time even if in the datacenter everything can go down.
 Kafka provides high availability within a local datacenter.
 We extended this high availability by adding multi-DC support.
 It means that we share topics and subscriptions over all datacenters.
 When Hermes in one DC goes